 Best Power BI tips from the interview with Charles Sterling

 “Power BI is, I think, one of the most underappreciated tools that we have in our entire arsenal.
 This thing is so amazingly cool!
-We’ve been using it for a lot of reporting, and you’re gonna show us some things today that are even cooler.
-We’re gonna approach it from the standpoint of how a developer uses Power BI in their apps to do some reporting.”
+We’ve been using it for a lot of reporting, and you’re going to show us some things today that are even cooler.
+We’re going to approach it from the standpoint of how web developers use Power BI in their apps to do some reporting.”

 This quote is from Robert Green, the host at Visual Studio Toolbox, as he welcomes Charles Sterling of Microsoft.
 Charlie came to show us how to use Power BI in a developer’s work — for example, how to call REST APIs without writing any lines of code, or how to create interactive reports by embedding Power BI visualizations into web apps.
 We will feature the most useful moments from this interview here in the blog post for you.

 Great news: freedom from code writing

 Robert: “You’re gonna show us some things that Power BI just does, that otherwise you might have to write in code?”

 Charlie: “That’s right.
 I think the last sample I wrote was four hundred lines of code to call one REST endpoint!”

 When Charlie discovered it was possible to “call REST endpoints, parse the JSON and make it available in web apps” without writing code, he felt eager to share it.
 Jokingly, Charlie said that even the semicolon on his keyboard was gone because he had no need to write code anymore.

 He starts his story from the beginning.
 “If you guys can see my screen, what we’re looking at is actually the Power BI desktop”.

 Power BI Desktop is meant for shaping your data, Charlie explains.
 And if you want to make it available and share, there is Power BI Service for that.

 Getting data from the web